 What is Sleep Apnea?

-Obstructive sleep apnea is a form of Sleep Disordered Breathing (SDB) that causes someone to stop breathing repeatedly during sleep.
-Obstructive sleep apnea is the most common type of sleep apnea and is the type we can treat in our dental office.
-Obstructive sleep apnea occurs when the airway becomes obstructed during sleep and cuts off the air supply.
+Obstructive sleep apnea (OSA) is a form of Sleep Disordered Breathing (SDB) that causes someone to stop breathing repeatedly during sleep.
+OSA is the most common type of sleep apnea and is the type we can treat in our dental office.
+OSA occurs when the airway becomes obstructed during sleep and cuts off the air supply.
 The lack of oxygen then signals the brain to wake up to cough or choke until breathing resumes again.
 This cycle (known as an apnea) can occur hundreds of times per night.
 The sleeper might not even realize that they wake up repeatedly throughout the night.

 When these interruptions continue to happen, it doesn’t allow the body to enter a deep sleep which is necessary for metabolic and memory regulation.
 When the body loses air, your brain forces your heart to work harder which can lead to heart strain, high blood pressure, and other heart conditions that can result in death.